crystalweiii/MyPortFolio/index.md

 ## My 3rd year project in Digipen - Rebirth
 ![Rebirth main picture](/Image/CS300_Project/ProjectMainPage.png)

-A game project I have made for a year 3 project module in Digipen in a 10 man team.
+A game project I have made using C++ for a year 3 project module in Digipen in a 10 man team.

 ![Rebirth game play image](/Image/CS300_Project/gp_3.png)